diana-hep/femtocode/README.md

    1. Take a `cut` variable (one per event) and associate each `t.pt` value to the appropriate one (explode).
    2. Mask `t.pt` values that are greater than `cut` (flat).
-   3. Compute their sum, one per jet (combine).
+   3. Compute their sum, one per jet (implode).
-   4. Find the maximal jet by this measure (another combine).
+   4. Find the maximal jet by this measure (another implode).

 Columnar operations like these can be performed considerably faster than constructing jet objects containing variable-length track collections, executing the literal code, and then deleting these objects before moving on to the next event.